auth0/docs/articles/anomaly-detection/guides/prevent-credential-stuffing-attacks.md

 3. If it is on, you have a customized login page.

-### If you are using a customized Classic Universal Login
+### If you are using customized Classic Universal Login

 Upgrade your version of Lock.